morehwachege/adda/README.md

 # adda Social Site Template
-Adda  is a social app UI design written mostly  in HTML, CSS, JS For Search Engine Optimization ...
-It;s a six page and the Link to demo is given so you can check it out before trying it...
+Adda  is a social app

 ![Libre](./adda.png)

 One Paragraph of project description goes here

 ## Getting Started

-Download the codes and Group the folders according their commit Branch.
+Clone the repository to have it working in your local directory.

 ### Prerequisites

-After cloning/Download and rearranging the folders find the index.html page and view it in a browser
+The files are ready to be viewed in a browser after cloning or downloading.

 ```